 Step 1 Add Tidal Tracks

 Open ViWizard Tidal Music Converter on your computer.
 The Tidal app will automatically launch, and you'll need to sign in to your Tidal account.
-Choose the tracks you'd like to download, then either copy and paste the links to songs, playlists, albums, podcasts, or audiobooks into the converter or drag and drop the tracks directly into the ViWizard interface.
-To finalize the import, click the "Plus" icon next to the search bar.
+Choose the tracks, playlists, albums you'd like to download, and click the "Add Music" button in the bottom-right corner.

 Step 2 Set up the Output Preferences

-Click the "Settings" icon in the top-right corner.
-In the pop-up window under the Convert tab, you can configure the audio output format, sample rate, bit rate, channel, and codec.
+Click the menu icon in the top-right corner and choose Preferences.
+In the pop-up window under the Conversion tab, you can configure the audio output format, sample rate, bit rate, and audio channel.
 Remember to convert the tracks into a format compatible with Linux, such as MP3 or FLAC.
 Once your settings are in place, click the OK button to save them.

 Step 3 Download and Convert Tidal Tracks

 After setting your preferences, click the Convert button in the bottom-right corner to begin downloading your selected tracks.
-When the process is finished, a red dot will appear on the list icon below.
-By clicking this, you can view the downloaded tracks in your local files.
+When the process is finished, navigate to the conversion list where you can view all the converted Tidal songs.
+Or, click the folder icon next to each title to check them in the output directory on your computer.

 Step 4 Play Tidal Tracks on Linux